CosmicAmy/stock-alpaca-tradingview-bot/README.md

 ## How orders flow
 1. The HTTP server accepts the webhook, validates the secret/timestamp, and enqueues the signal.
 2. The bot fetches your Alpaca account + positions, derives current capital (cash + cost basis), and normalizes symbols (for example stripping exchanges).
-3. Each symbol is checked against the `portfolio` section.
-If it is inactive, lacks allocation, or violates buy/sell rules, it is skipped.
+3. Each symbol inherits the `defaults` config.
+If a `portfolio` override marks it inactive or the position state violates buy/sell rules (buy with an open position, sell without one), it is skipped.
 4. For BUY signals, the bot computes a quantity from capital × allocation; for SELL signals it uses the open position quantity.
 5. Offsets from `defaults` or per-symbol overrides are applied to determine limit/stop/stop-limit prices.
 6. Orders are submitted via the Alpaca SDK.
 Failed executions are logged per symbol.

-When `tpSlCron` fires, open positions without an existing protective order cause the bot to issue the configured take-profit/stop-loss orders.
+When both `enableProtectiveOrders` is `true` and `tpSlCron` fires, open positions without an existing protective order cause the bot to issue the configured take-profit/stop-loss orders.

 ## Take profit & stop loss logic

 Take-profit and stop-loss orders are *not* placed with the entry order.
-Instead, the cron job (`tpSlCron`) periodically checks open positions and submits the protective orders that are missing.
+Instead, when `enableProtectiveOrders` is set to `true`, the cron job (`tpSlCron`) periodically checks open positions and submits the protective orders that are missing.

 - `takeProfit`/`stopLoss` are percentages relative to the entry price:
   ```